qianweicheng/rasa/examples/rasasc/data/nlu.md

 - emails not sent. they are stuck in the outbox
 - i keep getting messages stuck in my outbox
 - not able to sent email,  it gets stuck in my outbox
+- my messages are stuck in the outbox, why?

 ## intent:turn_off_conversation
 - how do i turn off conversations?